-Place of Group's effective equity interest Name of significant subsidiary incorporation/business 31.12.2009 % 31.12.2010 % Guangxi Yuchai Machinery Company Limited Republic of China 76.4 76.4 Guangxi Yulin Yuchai Accessories Manufacturing Company Limited Republic of China 74.2 74.2 Guangxi Yuchai Machinery Monopoly Development Company Limited Republic of China 54.9 54.9 Xiamen Yuchai Diesel Engines Company Limited Republic of China 76.4 76.4 Guangxi Yulin Hotel Company Limited Republic of China 76.4 76.4 Jining Yuchai Engine Company Limited (1) Republic of China 39.7 39.7 Zhejiang Yuchai Sanli Engine Company Limited (1) Republic of China 39.7 39.7 HL Global Enterprises Limited (2) Singapore 45.4 47.4
+Name of significant subsidiary Place of incorporation/ business Group's effe inte 1 0 31.12.2010 % 31.12.2011 % Guangxi Yuchai Machinery Company Limited People's Republic of China 76.4 76.4 Guangxi Yulin Yuchai Accessories Manufacturing Company Limited People's Republic of China 74.2 74.2 Guangxi Yuchai Machinery Monopoly Development Company Limited People's Republic of China 54.9 54.9 Xiamen Yuchai Diesel Engines Company Limited People's Republic of China 76.4 76.4 Guangxi Yulin Hotel Company Limited People's Republic of China 76.4 76.4 Jining Yuchai Engine Company Limited (1) People's Republic of China 39.7 39.7 Zhejiang Yuchai Sanli Engine Company Limited (1) People's Republic of China 39.7 39.7 HL Global Enterprises Limited (2) Singapore 47.4 49.4

-(1) The Group considers these companies as subsidiaries as it is able to govern the financial and operating policies of these companies through Yuchai's equity interest and its ability to control the companies' equity interest.
+The Company considers these companies as subsidiaries as it is able to govern the financial and operating policies of these companies through Yuchai's equity interest and its ability to control the companies' equity interest.

-(2) During the year, the Company converted 33,891,000 of RCPS B shares into HLGE's ordinary shares.
-As a result, the Company's interest in HLGE increased to 47.4%.
-Having regard to the potential voting rights attributable to the RCPS in HLGE, the Group considers HLGE a subsidiary as it is able to govern the financial and operating policies of HLGE.
+During the year, the Company converted 35,149,000 (2010: 33,891,000) of RCPS B shares into HLGE's ordinary shares.
+As a result, the Company's interest in HLGE increased to 49.4% (2010: 47.4%).
+Having regard to the potential voting rights attributable to the RCPS in HLGE, the Company considers HLGE a subsidiary as it is able to govern the financial and operating policies of HLGE.

-6. Investment in associates
+5. Investment in associates